gravitational/gravity/docs/6.x/quickstart.md

 If a single node cluster is not enough, you can add additional nodes to it:

-1. Copy `gravity` binary from the bootstrapping node above to another host which is about to be added to the cluster.
+1. Copy `gravity` binary from the bootstrapping node above to another host which is about to be added to the Cluster.
 Let's assume its IP is `10.5.5.29`.
 2. Execute `gravity join` command as shown below.
 Note that this command will "think" in silence for a few seconds before dumping any output.